2018 Edition: Running Periodic Website Operation Scripts for Free

 Technology Selection

-- → We can narrow it down to whether it's cheap for constant execution or periodic execution
+→ We can focus on finding options that are either cheap for constant execution or support periodic execution for just 5 minutes

-In 2018, there are many infrastructures that meet these requirements.
-Let's consider a few free services.
+As of 2018, there are many infrastructures that meet these requirements.
+Let's consider a few services that seem to be free among them.

 Free Infrastructure Candidates